viksingh/SAPPIValueMapList/README.md

-# SAPPIValueMapList
+Demonstrates how to derive list of all graphical maps using Value mapping in a SAP PI system.

-Value Mapping Object List in SAP PI System
+Just update the static variables with the parameters of your environment and the information should be availabe for download in an excel file.